dotnet-websharper/docs/content/core/interface-generator.md

 WIG is included with the WebSharper installer.
 To create a new project select the "Extension" template from WebSharper templates.
-This project file contains the line required for the WIG build task to run.
+This project file contains the line required for the WIG build task to run in `wsconfig.json`.

-    <WebSharperProject>InterfaceGenerator</WebSharperProject>
+    "project": "binding"

 You get a small example in the `Main.fs` file, which ends in this: